-The AIDS Surveillance Committee holds quarterly meetings to compile the annual report on the trends of new reported cases of HIV infection and AIDS in Japan based on anonymous reports from all prefectures.
+The AIDS Surveillance Committee holds quarterly meeting to compile the annual report on the trends of new reported cases of HIV infection and AIDS in Japan based on anonymous reports from all prefectures.
 Physicians who diagnosed HIV infection (without AIDS symptoms) or AIDS are obliged to submit a case report to the prefectural government.
-The case report includes the result of HIV testing, major symptoms and diagnosis, gender, age, nationality, residential area, possible transmission route including place and the date of diagnosis.
+The case report includes the result of HIV testing, major symptoms and diagnosis, gender, age, nationality, residential area, possible transmission route including place, and the date of diagnosis.

-According to the Annual Report on AIDS Trends, AIDS Surveillance Committee, Ministry of Health, Labour and Welfare, a total of 15,812 cases of HIV infection and 7,203 AIDS cases have been reported as of the end of 2013.
+According to the Annual Report on AIDS Trends, AIDS Surveillance Committee, Ministry of Health, Labour and Welfare, a total of 16,903 cases of HIV infection and 7,658 AIDS cases have been reported as of the end of 2014.
 In addition, 1,439 cases were identified to be infected with HIV through contaminated blood products used in the treatment of hemophilia in 1980s.
 The epidemic reveals the following features:

-- The number of reported cases of both HIV infection and AIDS continued to increase but has largely leveled off during the last several years (Figure 1). - Dominant route of transmission is sexual contact.
-Homosexual contact accounts for 56.3% of all cases of HIV infection and 37.6% of AIDS cases, while heterosexual contact accounts for 28.0% and 36.3%, respectively.
+- The number of reported cases of both HIV infection and AIDS continued to increase but has largely leveled off since 2008 and 2010, respectively (Figure 1). - Dominant route of transmission is sexual contact.
+Homosexual contact accounts for 57.3% of all cases of HIV infection and 38.7% of AIDS cases, while heterosexual contact accounts for 27.2% and 35.7%, respectively.
 Infections through injecting drug use or mother-to-child transmission are few, both accounting for less than 1% among all cases of HIV infection and AIDS reported to date (Figure 2). - By age, approximately 70% of all cases of HIV infection are in their twenties or thirties. - By region, the largest numbers of cases of HIV infection are reported from Tokyo, Kanto-Koshinetsu (excluding Tokyo), Tokai and Kinki areas.
-The numbers of the cases of both HIV infection and AIDS have largely leveled off during the past several years except for Kanto-Koshinetsu (excluding Tokyo).
+The numbers of the cases of both HIV infection and AIDS have largely leveled off in all regions during the past several years, except for Tokyo and Kyushu where there is a slight increasing trend of HIV infections..